BabisDaoutis/DONHaClassifier/README.md

 Random Forest mid-IR-optical broad-band galaxy activity classifier

-Repository for galaxy activity clasifier from the paper "Title"\
+Repository for galaxy activity clasifier from the paper "Novel diagnostic methods for resolving galaxy activity: From seagull to hummingbird"\
 Astronomy & Astrophysics\
 ArXiv: \
 ADS:  \